CCMS-UCSD/GNPSDocumentation/docs/browselibraries.md

 ## GNPS Community Spectral Libraries

 The GNPS public spectral libraries can be browsed, explored, and downloaded.
 The list of all public spectral libraries is listed [here](https://gnps.ucsd.edu/ProteoSAFe/libraries.jsp).
+The most up to date libraries can be [downloaded here](https://gnps-external.ucsd.edu/gnpslibrary) in mgf, msp, or json format, also providing aggregated libraries with all reference entries with or without propagated library spectra.

 ### GNPS Community Library